-65/65/EEC, which provides the basis for regulation of proprietary medicinal products 75/318/EEC, which provides standards for products regulated under 65/65/EEC75/319/EEC, which establishes administrative procedure for use with 65/65/EEC 89/381/EEC, which extends the above to cover blood products monographs cover all plasma products supplied to the EU by two or more manufacturers.
+65/65/EEC, which provides the basis for regulation of proprietary medicinal products 75/318/EEC, which provides standards for products regulated under 65/65/EEC75/319/EEC, which establishes administrative procedure for use with 65/65/EEC 89/381/EEC, which extends the above to cover blood products

+The specification of medicinal products in Europe is achieved through the EP Monograph 853 "Human Plasma for Fractionation," the only EP monograph specifying a source material.
+Other monographs cover all plasma products supplied to the EU by two or more manufacturers.
 These monographs represent only the minimum specification for the product described.
-Products must comply with the relevant pharmacopoeia specification throughout their in-date period.
+Products must comply with the relevant pharmacopoeial specification throughout their in-date period.

-The specification of medicinal products in Europe is achieved through the European Pharmacopoeia Monograph 853 "Human Plasma for Fractionation," the only European Pharmacopoeia monograph specifying a source material.
-Other